 Blood CBC test in the laboratory …

 Blood from the bottle is poured into a machine called “Hematology analyzer”.
-In a few minutes after analyzing the blood, the machine automatically prints a small paper with all the values on it.
+In a few minutes after analyzing the blood, the machine automatically prints a small piece of paper with all the values on it.

 What actually happens in the machine is blood is allowed to pass through very thin tubes through which laser light is transmitted from one side.
 Reflection on the other side of the tubes is detected by a computer.

-So the numbers that we get on the paper from analyzer are actually from the data fitted into the computer i.e. if a very small oval cell with no nucleus is detected, it is counted as a platelet.
+So the numbers that we get on the paper from the analyzer are actually from the data fitted into the computer i.e. if a very small oval cell with no nucleus is detected, it is counted as a platelet.

 A large cell with a nucleus is detected as a White Blood Cell and the same way Red blood cells are counted.
 The laser light is also programmed to detect pigments (as in hemoglobin) and thus we get the value for hemoglobin.